apache/qpid-proton/proton-c/bindings/cpp/docs/main.md

 the settlement, then the delivery is considered in-doubt and should be retried.
 This will ensure it eventually gets delivered (provided of course the connection and link can be reestablished).
-It may mean that it is delivered multiple times though.
+It may mean that it is delivered multiple times, however.

 Finally, for *exactly-once*, the receiver accepts the message but doesn't settle it.
 The sender settles once it is aware that the